Contemporary Fiction. Contemporary Romance. Photo by Ryan Graybill at Unsplash.

 I chuckle at the observation, enjoying the way a flush is creeping up her cheeks and brightening her eyes.
 “Wheel, I think sittin’ here on the verandah has unlocked somethin’ deep and mysterious within mah heart…”

 “Somethin’ callin’ out for some sweet iced tea and cold fried chicken?”

 “Ooh…I think I could arrange that fuh us fuh lunch?”

 We both laugh, and I have a feeling Olivia could carry this charade on longer.
-With a little jolt, I realize that she continually surprises me.

 The front door opens, and Therese walks out, elegant as always.
 I stand immediately and walk over to greet her with a hug.
 The way she squeezes me, rests for a moment in my arms, makes my heart hurt.
 It’s far too easy to imagine my mother being in Therese’s shoes.

 “This ensemble suits you,” Therese says, stepping back and looking me over from my army green t-shirt and blue jeans to my new cowboy boots.
 “But you’ll get blisters in those.”
 She walks back inside for a moment, and I can hear a door open and close.
 When she walks back out, she’s holding a pair of well-worn brown cowboy boots with silver tips and heels.
 “You look like you’re a size 12.
 Am I right?”

 I’m speechless.
 I love the boots on sight but instinctively glance at Olivia, feeling that she might not be too happy about it.
 I can’t tell what she thinks because her hair has fallen over her face as she bends to tie her shoes.
 I turn back to Therese.
 “I’d love to wear them today, thank you.
 I’ll bring them back to you tonight.”